BretStateham/AzureDay-ScenarioLabs/Labs/02-AzureStorageLab/HOL.md

 In this section, you will open an existing MVC Website in Visual Studio.
 This website simulates an existing on-premise website.
 Later, we will create an Azure Storage Account and migrate the websites assets into that storage account.

 >Note: The website created in this account is the same website that is created in the **Windows Azure Training Kit** [Building and Publishing ASP.NET Applications with Windows Azure Web Sites and Visual Studio 2012](https://github.com/WindowsAzure-TrainingKit/HOL-ASPNETAzureWebSitesVS2012) lab, but with one exception.
 The database will be stored in a full SQL Server 2012 Express instance rather than LocalDB.
+>Note: The website created in this account is the same website that is created in the **Windows Azure Training Kit** [Building and Publishing ASP.NET Applications with Windows Azure Web Sites and Visual Studio 2012](https://github.com/WindowsAzure-TrainingKit/HOL-ASPNETAzureWebSitesVS2012) lab, but with one exception.
+The database will be stored in a full SQL Server 2012 Express instance rather than LocalDB.

 <a name="Exercise1Task1"></a>